corefan/xenko-docs/en/manual/graphics/textures/streaming.md

 ## How Xenko streams textures

-When streaming is enabled on a texture, Xenko only loads it when it's rendered in the scene.
+Instead of loading a texture when Xenko loads the scene (with all its mipmaps), Xenko only loads it when it's used (eg a model using the texture is onscreen).

-When the texture is no longer needed, Xenko unloads it after a time you specify in the global streaming settings.
+When the texture is no longer needed (ie no objects that use the texture are onscreen), Xenko unloads it.

 Currently, there's no loading priority for textures.
 For example, Xenko doesn't load textures based on distance; instead, Xenko loads them all in sequence.